Lramseyer/vaporview/API_DOCS.md

 ### Return: object

-Returns the viewer settings in th esame schema as the save file
+Returns the viewer settings in the same schema as the save file

 ### Arguments: object